-After being involved in a serious accident in Columbus, you may sustain disabling injuries with mounting medical bills and may not know where to turn.
-Hiring a motorcycle accident attorney from the Gervelis Law Firm to represent you in your pursuit of justice can speed up the claims process and maximize your compensation.
+After being involved in a serious accident in Columbus, you may sustain disabling injuries with mounting medical bills, and you may not know where to turn.
+Hiring a motorcycle accident attorney from the Gervelis Law Firm to represent you in your pursuit of justice can speed up the claims process and obtain your compensation.
 Our Columbus law firm office is centrally located on Dublin Road, and our motorcycle accident attorneys are ready to help.

-For nearly 25 years, Gervelis Law Firm has been successfully fighting for the rights of injured Ohioans living in Columbus and Franklin County.
-Our attorneys have a proven track record of success and deep experience handling motorcycle accident cases.
-Over the years, we’ve won millions of dollars in settlements for their clients, including the following notable results in motorcycle accident cases:
+For nearly 25 years, Gervelis Law Firm has been successfully advocating for the rights of injured Ohioans living in Columbus and Franklin County.
+Our attorneys have a proven track record of success and extensive handling motorcycle accident cases.
+Over the years, we’ve won millions of dollars in settlements for our clients, including the following notable results in motorcycle accident cases:

 To succeed in your motorcycle accident claim in Ohio, you must prove that the other party’s negligence caused the crash, which requires that you establish the following four elements: